cjbeauchamp/KiiTrain/README.md

 # Android App

+1. Download App from portal

+2. Import project into Android Studio

+3. Create device (Nexus 5x with play store)

+4. Build and run

+5. Show that we can create objects, and show the user bucket it goes into.

+6. Insert default text into `login.xml`

+		android:text="chris"

+6. Remove the excess items from the UI and code.
+Change 'Add Item' to 'Refresh'.
+Use method

+	    public void refreshTrains(View v) {
+	        Log.v(TAG, "Refreshing trains");
+    	}

+7. Create server extension `retrieve_main` in `main.js`

+8. Execute server extension from Android code on login

 # Web Dashboard

 - Use ThingIF trigger to call server extension on state change to push to app topic that train has moved